-There are 2 damper levers; the left hand is the front damper and the right hand is the rear damper.
+There are 2 damper levers; a front damper and a rear damper.
 Each has 3 notches: closed, half and full.
 To get the maximum amount of air to keep the locomotive running well you need to set the damper in the OPPOSITE direction of travel to fully open (pulled up).